Anglesey Central Railway: 1877 accident

 In the early morning of 29 November 1877, heavy rain caused the dam of the Rhodgeidio mill near Llanerchymedd to breach, and the surge of water washed away the wooden Caemawr bridge over the Afon Alaw.
 The first train of the day was driven by William Taylor, with fireman John Saunders and railway inspector John Davies also on the footplate.
 The train also included two coal trucks, a passenger coach, and a guard's van, with Edward Hughes serving as the guard.
 The whole train went over the side of the bridge into the river.
-Edward Hughes dragged himself out, and was taken to the nearest farm.
-John Davies was scalded to death, and Taylor and Saunders were found injured, and could not be freed until mid-day.
+Edward Hughes dragged himself out and was taken to the nearest farm.
+John Davies was scalded to death, and Taylor and Saunders were found injured and could not be freed until midday.
 John Saunders later died from his injuries.

 Robert Williams, one of the Anglesey Central Railway's first drivers, noted that he had been instructed to drive the morning train, but that he slept late, and William Taylor replaced him at short notice.
 The bridge was later rebuilt in stone, and is known to this day as Pont Damwain (Accident Bridge).